muratk5n/thirdwave/en/README.md

 ---

+Wrote before the EU would not want to allow pieces of existing members to apply anyway bcz that would discourage others joining the EU (fearing their subregions would want to apply one day).

 ---

-Wrote before the EU would not want to allow members that are part of existing members bcz that would discourage others joining the EU.
-But it doesnt hurt to have another motivation to join.

----

-Spain wld want to be an EU member bcz inside it could veto the membership of Catalonia were it decide to seperate from Spain and apply for membership.
-Makes sense
+EU membership is good for Spain bcz inside it could veto the membership of its subregions, eg. Catalonia, were it decide to seperate from Spain and apply for membership seperately.
+Makes sense.

 ---